 The overarching objective of the African Development Bank (AfDB) Group is to spur sustainable economic development and social progress in its regional member countries (RMCs), thus contributing to poverty reduction.

-- Course Level: Scholarships are available to study two-year master degree programme.
+- Course Level: The studentships are available to study two-year master degree programme.

-- Study Subject: Scholarships are awarded in the field of development areas on the continent and abroad (including in Japan).
+- Study Subject: The studentships are awarded in the field of development areas on the continent and abroad (including in Japan).

-- Scholarship Award: The scholarship program provides tuition, a monthly living stipend, and round-trip airfare, health insurance, and travel allowance.
+- Award: The program provides tuition, a monthly living stipend, and round-trip airfare, health insurance, and travel allowance.

 The JADS Scholarship provides the recipient with the following benefits:

-- Economy class air travel between your home country and the host university at the start of the study program and immediately following the end of the scholarship period.
+- Economy class air travel between your home country and the host university at the start of the study program and immediately following the end of the program period.